0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 The idea that this man somehow got Gavin's number from the internet is impossible.
 Flight school instructor numbers are **not listed publicly**, especially for MCA (Midwest Corporate Air).
 And this person, who supposedly had no connection to either me or gavin, suddenly cared enough to track Gavin down and forward him screenshots?
 It makes no sense.
 I checked for months after tese messages were sent and can confirm, MCA has *never* posted contact phone numbers for ANY instructors or students of their flight school on the internet.

-### The story I was supposed to believe

 The story I was supposed to believe was that a stranger from Grindr found Gavin's private number from a source that did not exist, texted him screenshots of things I said, and then spent weeks harassing both of us.

-What actually kept coming up was the word 'narcisist'.
-For some reason, this random person who found me on the internet was so concnerned that I'd call Gavin a narcisist.
-It also didn't matter that I'd maybe said unkind thigns about other people, this number ONLY cared about what I said about Gavin.
+The stalker also kept mentioning the word 'narcisist'.
+For some reason, this random person who found me on the internet was so concnerned that I had called Gavin a narcisist.
+It also didn't matter that I'd maybe said unkind thigns about other people, this number ONLY seemed to care about Gavin.
+I didn't realize it then, but this was because it was clearly him the whole time.

 <figure style="max-width: 600px; text-align: center;">
   <a href="/assets/river4.png"><img src="/assets/river4.png" alt="River harassment screenshot" style="max-height: 50vh;"></a>